cygni/cygni-competence-7-databases/neo4j/README.md

 return w
 ```

-//Find all of Alice friends and friend of friends
+ * Find all of Alice friends and friend of friends
 ```
 match (p:Person {name: 'Alice'})-[:FRIENDS*1..]-(f)
 where not f.name = 'Alice'
 return  f
 ```

-//Find Alices friends of friends
+ * Find Alices friends of friends
 ```
 match (alice:Person {name: 'Alice'})-[:FRIENDS*1..2]-(w)
 return w
 ```

-18. Count how many times each name occurs in graph
+18.Count how many times each name occurs in graph
 ```
 match (n)
 with count(n.name) as groupCount,n